mahdipedro/mahdipedro.github.io/_teaching/Health_informatics.md

 #### Research Proposal (25%)
 Students will integrate in-class discussion and readings knowledge to create a mHeath research proposal.
 The proposal is divided into seven connected stages (S) that will prepare the students for their final submission.
 The stages are the following:

-S1 - Focus area and idea generation and peer review of ideas (6%): There will be two separate steps for S1 inclusing:
+S1 - Focus area and idea generation and peer review of ideas (6%): There will be two separate steps for S1 including:
 -	Focus area: In this stage, students will identify an area in health that they are interested in and would like to improve.
 Students also determine what type of mhealth contribution they want to make (e.g., building a system, analyzing data, understanding a population/process, etc.).
 This stage aims to help students understand what has already been investigated and identify gaps that can be filled.
 This stage's deliverables will be a 1-2 pages single-spaced document (excluding references) that describes the chosen health focus area and the current mHealth research in that area.
 The aim is to provide the reader with the big picture of what has been done and is not answered.
 You do not need to go into detail here.
 Most of this information can be extracted from the abstract and the paper's title.
 Google Scholar is a suitable source for searching for research articles.
 Once you find a paper, you can also check the citations of these papers, which is a possible way to find other related work.
 -	Idea generation and peer review of ideas: In this stage, you will produce three ideas related to the focused health area.
 The deliverables will be three short paragraphs introducing the problem, what has been done, and what you plan to do.
 In addition, you will be randomly assigned to review six pitches from your peers.
 This review aims to provide constructive feedback to help make the ideas as solid as possible.
 Good feedback will involve questions, identifying opportunities and risks, and suggesting modifications or extensions.